Weinam Creek PDA FAQs | Redland City Council

 Delivered in stages, the Weinam Creek PDA project will transform the waterfront of Redland Bay, improve the usability of the transport hub, attract visitors, create jobs and drive economic development in the area.

-Construction of the commercial precinct is planned to commence from 2025 and will deliver:
+Construction of the commercial precinct is planned to commence from late-2025 and will deliver:

 • More car parks, designated to Southern Moreton Bay Island commuters and visitors to the area